-Photochemical modelers have traditionally used sensitivity analysis both for model performance evaluation and emission control strategy design.
-The simplest approach to sensitivity analysis, often referred to as the "brute-force" approach, involves changing a model input parameter, rerunning the model, and then evaluating the change in model output for each parameter to be investigated.
-For example, a model performance evaluation may use sensitivity simulations to evaluate the impact of changing initial or master grid boundary conditions (ICs and BCs), biogenic emissions, anthropogenic emissions, etc. Control strategy evaluation may reduce VOC and NO_x emissions to determine whether VOC and/or NO_x reduction strategies are the most effective path to reduce ozone.
+Sensitivity analysis has been traditionally employed for model performance evaluation and emission control strategy design.
+The simplest approach to sensitivity analysis, often referred to as the "brute force" approach, involves changing a model input parameter, rerunning the model, and then evaluating the change in model output for each parameter to be investigated.
+For example, a model performance evaluation may use sensitivity simulations to evaluate the impact of changing initial or boundary conditions (ICs and BCs), certain emission sectors, etc. Control strategy evaluation may reduce VOC and NO_x emissions to determine strategies that are most effective in reducing ozone.

-The advantages of the "brute force" method for sensitivity analysis are:
+The advantages of the brute force method for sensitivity analysis are: